 - theme_config (dict) Main theme configuration. - local_themes Local themes.
 Is to be used by subclasses from .get_theme() method, base class only records this parameter to a .local_themes attribute. - theme_kwargs (dict) Keyword arguments for Theme class constructor. - pl (PowerlineLogger) Object used for logging. - ambiwidth (int) Width of the characters with east asian width unicode attribute equal to A (Ambigious). - options (dict) Various options.
-Are normally not used by base renderer, but all options are recorded as attributes.

-do_render (mode, width, side, line, output_raw, output_width, segment_info, theme)

-Like Renderer.render(), but accept theme in place of matcher_info escape (string)
+Are normally not used by base renderer, but all options are recorded as attributes. - do_force_update (mode, segment_name, theme, segment_info=None, args, kwargs) Force the first segment with name segment_name to update its content.
+May silently render segment to obtain their payload_name.
+Only works for ThreadedSegments - do_render (mode, width, side, line, output_raw, output_width, segment_info, theme) Like Renderer.render(), but accept theme in place of matcher_info escape (string)